kurator-dev/kurator/docs/content/en/docs/Components/thanos.md

 [Thanos](https://thanos.io) provides a global query view, high availability, data backup with historical, cheap data access as its core features in a single binary.

-In this task, we will first show you how to install Thanos with kurator.
+In this task, we will show you how to install Thanos with kurator.

 ### Prerequisites